Skip to main content

 Obligation to notify workers of their right to join a trade union.

-The written statement of employment particulars (which must be given to all workers when they start a new job) would need to say that workers have the right to join a trade union, and all staff must be informed of this on a “regular” basis.
-This would require the updating of standard templates but seems unlikely to have a big impact.
+The written statement of employment particulars (which must be given to all workers when they start a new job) will need to say that workers have the right to join a trade union, and all staff must be informed of this on a “regular” basis.
+This will require the updating of standard templates but seems unlikely to have a big impact.

 Collective grievance process.